joomla/accessibility/docs/custom-elements/Navigation-Pagination.md

 ### Keyboard Interaction
 * **Tab** or **Shift+Tab**: move focus to next or previous link
-* **Entter** or **Space:** open link
+* **Enter** or **Space:** open link

 #### Behavior
 * The bookend and item links must be keyboard focusable at all times (even when visually disabled).
 * If the Previous bookend has keyboard focus, pressing TAB key must move focus to first pagination link.
 * If pagination item has keyboard focus, pressing TAB key must move focus to next pagination item.
-* If last pagination item has keyboard focus, pressing TAB key must move focus to Next bookend link.
+* If the last pagination item has keyboard focus, pressing TAB key must move focus to Next bookend link.
 * For client-side pagination, keyboard focus must remain on the previous, next or item link after activation.

 ### Screenreader Interaction

 * Bookend link text must be announced (i.e. "Previous page" and "Next page").
-* If bookend links are visually disabled, they must also be announced as disabled.
+* If bookend links are visually disabled, they must also be announced, as disabled.
-* If a pagination item is visually displayed as the current page, it must also be announced as the current page.
+* If a pagination item is visually displayed, as the current page, it must also be announced as the current page.
 * For client-side pagination, the new page index must be announced after previous, next or item link activation.

 ### Mouse Interaction